 Can cats drink cashew milk?
-Before sharing your favorite non-dairy milk replacement beverage with your kitty, there are a few important things to keep in mind.
+Before sharing your favorite non-dairy milk replacement beverage with your kitty, there are a few important things I want you to know.

 While cats can literally ingest cashew milk, the drink is not nutritionally appropriate for cats or kittens of any age.
 Cats are obligate carnivores, which means they need to consume animal-based foods.
 A drink made from plant materials will not provide the right kind of fats, proteins, or vitamins for a cat’s sensitive digestive system.